 The building is a wonderful blend of Italianate, Gothic Revival, and Polynesian architecture.
 An elaborate nine-bay porch spans the front, with its wide center bay serving as the base of its pagoda-topped tower.
 Its tropical features include a raised veranda and the observation platform.
 The Gothic Revival influences are evidenced in the pointed (four-centered) arch of the door, the veranda trim and the vertical board-and-batten wood siding.
 The main floor has two sides.
 The north, and more formal side contains the formal parlor, dining room and the former butler’s pantry that is now an office.
 The south side contains the family parlor and two smaller rooms.
 A key feature is the curved hallway staircase that leads to the observation deck.
 The downstairs houses the family dining room and kitchen.

-The Honolulu House is open:
+The Honolulu House hours of operation are:

 May through October